selva1011/task-/README.md

 don't worry I host it right now! just click the link to explore my creation https://task-eta-wine.vercel.app/

- font, box size, colours are not mentioned colours and size may differ
+ font, box size, and colours are not mentioned colours and sizes may differ.

+ just explore my code method and guide me! in the best method.